Protecting Your Eyes – 5 Top Tips

 Worried about what long hours in front of the computer might be doing to your eyes?
 Or do you spend a lot of time outside in the sun?
 There are several factors that can adversely affect your eyesight.
-However, there are several ways of protecting your eyes to alleviate or even prevent vision problems.
+However, there are several ways to alleviate or even prevent vision problems.

 1. Take a break

 Nowadays we spend many of our waking hours in front of a screen – your computer at work, your TV, your iPad or Kindle and your smartphone.
-Constant use of electronic screens can be a contributor to eye problems, from dry and red eyes to eyestrain, headaches and more.
+Constant use of blue light screens is a big contributor to eye problems, from dry and red eyes to eyestrain, headaches and more.

 Make a conscious effort to spend time away from devices, even if only for a short time.
 You can also follow the 20-20-20-20 rule: every 20 minutes, take a 20 second break to look at an object at least 20 feet away and blink your eyes 20 times.

 Did you know that smoking can not only affect your lungs but also your eyes?
 It increases the chances of macular degeneration and can also damage the optic nerve.
 Similarly eating junk food has an adverse impact on your eyes, as excess sugar and carbs that break down into simple sugars can damage blood vessels in your eyes.
 Try eat a balanced diet, including leafy greens, oil-rich fish, eggs, nuts, berries and other eye-friendly foods.

 3. Take care

 If you already wear glasses or contact lenses, make sure you take proper care of them.
 Clean them regularly and, in the case of contact lenses, with prescribed cleaning solutions only.
 You should also never sleep with your contact lenses on unless specifically advised to do so by your eye care practitioner.